voxel51/fiftyone/.github/ISSUE_TEMPLATE/bug_report_template.md

 -   Feel free to add more labels to the issue when applicable
 -   Please delete this section before submitting the issue

-### Willingness to contribute

-The FiftyOne Community encourages bug fix contributions.
-Would you or another member of your organization be willing to contribute a fix for this bug to the FiftyOne code base?

--   [ ] Yes.
-I can contribute a fix for this bug independently.
--   [ ] Yes.
-I would be willing to contribute a fix for this bug with guidance from the FiftyOne community.
--   [ ] No. I cannot contribute a bug fix at this time.

 ### System information

 -   **OS Platform and Distribution (e.g., Linux Ubuntu 16.04)**: